Tamim556h/Software-Project-Lab--1/README.md

 # Sentiment Analyzer
-This project is a C++-based text emotion/sentiment classification system that identifies the emotion category of any user-given sentence.
-It uses three different machine learning algorithms implemented fully from scratch without external libraries:
+The Emotion/Sentiment Analyzer is a C++-based machine learning project designed to automatically classify text into six emotion categories:
+Joy, Sadness, Anger, Fear, Surprise, and Neutral.

+The system analyzes both training data and real-time user input using three different machine learning algorithms:

-🔹 Vector Space Model (TF-IDF + Cosine Similarity)
+Vector Space Model (VSM)

-🔹 Naïve Bayes Classifier
+Naive Bayes Classifier

-🔹 Logistic Regression (SGD + L2 Regularization)
+Logistic Regression

-The system is trained on a large labeled dataset and can classify user input in real time.
+The main goal is to compare the accuracy and performance of these three algorithms for emotion classification and provide users with clear predictions for any sentence they type.